Lance Reddick, ‘The Wire’ and ‘John Wick’ star, dies at 60

 Reddick attended the prestigious Eastman School of Music, where he studied classical composition, and he played piano.
 His first album, the jazzy “Contemplations and Remembrances,” came out in 2011.

-Reddick had a recurring role as Jeffrey Tetazoo, director of the Central Intelligence Agency, on CBS’ “Intelligence.”
-On “American Horror Story: Coven,” Reddick portrayed Papa Legba, the go-between between humanity and the spirit world.
+He had a recurring role as Jeffrey Tetazoo, director of the Central Intelligence Agency, on the CBS series “Intelligence.”
+On “American Horror Story: Coven,” he portrayed Papa Legba, the go-between between humanity and the spirit world.

 Reddick is survived by his wife, Stephanie Reddick, and children, Yvonne Nicole Reddick and Christopher Reddick.